Page current as of

 BAIL IS BROKEN IN CANADA AND TOO MANY MEN ARE DENIED BAIL AND JAILED FOR NO VALID REASON

 Read the John Howard Society report on broken bail

 The media and the public clamour against bail is a growing factor in denying bail to many people who should be released.

-The courts are afraid of being blamed for releasing someone who might go on a rampage the next day, so people who should be released, are jailed pending trial.
+The justice of the peace courts are afraid of being blamed for releasing someone who might go on a rampage the next day, so people who should be released, are jailed pending trial.